dataforseo/n8n-nodes-dataforseo/README.md

 To establish the connection in N8N:

-1. Log in to your N8N account, add a DataForSEO node to your workflow, and click **Create new credantial**.
+1. Log in to your N8N account, add a DataForSEO node to your workflow, and click **Create new credential**.

-2. Optional: Rename the credantial.
+2. Optional: Rename the credential.

 3. In the **API Login** and **API Password** fields, enter the values copied above.